-The Research Development Office, CLAS Grant Support Office, and College of Engineering are hosting a 4-part virtual NSF CAREER Award grant writing seminar, Planning and Writing Successful NSF CAREER Proposals that will be held on Thursday, December 2, 2021 and Friday January 7, 14, 21, 2022 from 9am-11am (8 total hours).
+The Research Development Office, CLAS Grant Support Office, and College of Engineering are hosting a 3-part virtual NSF CAREER Award grant writing seminar, Planning and Writing Successful NSF CAREER Proposals that will be held on Friday, December 2 and Friday, January 6 at 9am-11am and Friday, January 13 at 9am-1pm (8 total hours).
 The seminar is presented by Dr. Peg AtKisson (AtKisson Training Group).

 Planning and Writing Successful NSF CAREER Proposals Seminar

 An NSF CAREER award application is more than an NSF Standard Grant with an education plan added in.
 Highly competitive awards integrate the research and education plan.
 In this seminar, we talk about why and how to create a plan that results in a competitive proposal.

 - Discussing the Literature, Preliminary Work, and Significance

 Assistant professors (or equivalent) who are eligible to submit NSF CAREER awards are welcome to register for this seminar.

 No cost to register.
 Register here by Monday, November 28, 2022 .
 A Zoom link will be sent to all registrants prior to the first session.
 Registration includes one electronic copy of the Handbook for Planning and Writing Successful Grant Proposals (link to excerpt).